User Manual - Uncaged rosin press plates kit ( dp-rp35)

 - Insert parchment paper in-between open plates, then insert your puck.

-Tip: If your press has a pressure gauge, we want to apply 1000 PSI at the material for flower and 500 PSI at the material for sift.
+Tip: If your press has a pressure gauge, we want to apply 1000 PSI to the material for the flower and 500 PSI to the material for sift.
 You will need to calculate your pressure correctly to apply the desired PSI at the material since puck size will vary.

 - Start a timer for 90 seconds on your smartphone.
 Check for additional flow during this time, and determine when to end your pressing time.

 Tip: Extraction times will vary, so it's important to let the flow of your extraction be your guide.
 Higher temperatures extractions will finish faster than lower temperatures.

 - Operate your shop press to release the pressure.

 - Remove parchment paper and puck carefully from the open platens.